glentner/hypershell/docs/_include/client_help.rst

     Mutually exclusive with both ``--output`` and ``--errors``.

 ``--timeout`` *SEC*
-    Timeout in seconds.
-Automatically shutdown if no tasks received (default: none).
+    Timeout in seconds for client.
+Automatically shutdown if no tasks received (default: never).

+    This feature allows for gracefully scaling down a cluster when task throughput subsides.

 ``--task-timeout`` *SEC*
     Task-level walltime limit (default: none).